railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 * \ ``Customers``\  .

-Then create two partners from the menu :menuselection:`Sales --> Address Book --> Customers`.
-Click on the :guilabel:`New` button to open a blank form and then add the following data for the first partner
+Then create two partners from the menu :menuselection:`Sales --> Sales --> Customers`.
+Click on the :guilabel:`Create` button to open a blank form and then add the following data for the first partner
 first:

 * :guilabel:`Name` : \ ``Plumbing Component Suppliers``\  ,